 The area where the catheter will be inserted is numbed, and then a small cut is made to access the blood vessel.
 A plastic sheath is passed into this opening to allow your doctor to insert the catheter.

 What happens next depends on why you're having a cardiac catheterization.
 These are some of the common uses for cardiac catheterization:

 - Coronary angiogram.
-If you're having this test to check for blockages in the arteries leading to your heart, a dye will be injected through the catheter, and X-ray images of your heart arteries will be taken.
-In a coronary angiogram, the catheter is usually first placed in the artery in your groin or wrist.
+During this test to check for blockages in the arteries leading to the heart, a dye is injected through the catheter, and X-ray images of the heart arteries are taken.
+The dye helps blood vessels show up more clearly on the X-ray images.
+In a coronary angiogram, the catheter is usually first placed in the artery in the groin or wrist.

 - Right heart catheterization.
-This procedure checks the pressure and blood flow in the right side of your heart.
-For this procedure, the catheter is inserted in the vein in your neck or groin.
+This procedure checks the pressure and blood flow in the right side of the heart.
+A catheter is inserted in the vein in the neck or groin.
 The catheter has special sensors in it to measure the pressure and blood flow in your heart.

 After the procedure

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.